SixSq/old.sixsq.github.com/_posts/2012-01-01-product-readypack.md

 image: /img/design/ready_pack_category.png
 ---

 Simple, yet powerful, cloud solution for small and medium enterprises.
-The DS-Cloud Ready Pack is the result of a tight collaboration between [IBM](http://ibm.com), [Darest](http://www.darest.ch) and SixSq.
+The DS-Cloud Ready Pack is the result of a tight collaboration between [Darest](http://www.darest.ch) and SixSq.

-This new product announced by IBM on March 15 is an entry point into private cloud computing, based on open source software.
+This new product announced on March 15 is an entry point into private cloud computing, based on open source software.
-The solution, hosted on IBM hardware, packaged and distributed by Darest and powered by SixSq's cloud software solution, offers an affordable solution for small to moderate cloud size.
+The solution packaged and distributed by Darest and powered by SixSq's cloud software solution, offers an affordable solution for small to moderate cloud size.

 This Infrastructure as a Service (IaaS) solution includes the [StratusLab](http://stratuslab.eu) stack (which includes [OpenNebula](http://opennebula.org) for managing virtual machines) and is configured